Maybe Tomorrow (True Detective)

 "Maybe Tomorrow" is the third episode of the second season of the American anthology crime drama television series True Detective.
 It is the 11th overall episode of the series and was written by series creator Nic Pizzolatto, and directed by Janus Metz.
 It was first broadcast on HBO in the United States on July 5, 2015.

-The season is set in California, and focuses on three detectives, Ray Velcoro (Colin Farrell), Ani Bezzerides (Rachel McAdams) and Paul Woodrugh (Taylor Kitsch), from three cooperating police departments and a criminal-turned-businessman named Frank Semyon (Vince Vaughn) as they investigate a series of crimes they believe are linked to the murder of a corrupt politician.
+The season is set in California, and focuses on three detectives, Ray Velcoro (Colin Farrell), Ani Bezzerides (Rachel McAdams) and Paul Woodrugh (Taylor Kitsch), from three cooperating police forces and a criminal-turned-businessman named Frank Semyon (Vince Vaughn) as they investigate a series of crimes they believe are linked to the murder of a corrupt politician.
 In the episode, Velcoro survives an attack and returns with Bezzerides and Woodrugh to investigate Caspere's death, while Semyon has his authority tested by former allies.

 According to Nielsen Media Research, the episode was seen by an estimated 2.62 million household viewers and gained a 1.1 ratings share among adults aged 18–49.
 The episode received generally positive reviews from critics, who praised the performances and character development, although some expressed frustration with the anticlimactic resolution to the previous episode.

 Plot

-In a dream sequence, Velcoro (Colin Farrell) talks with his father Eddie (Fred Ward) at a bar, while a man sings "The Rose" in the background.
-Eddie reprimands his son for failing to show his "grit".
-In real life, Velcoro wakes up in Caspere's house, with no major wounds from the bullets, as the shotgun was loaded with rubber pelleted riot control rounds.
-As he is tended by medics, Bezzerides (Rachel McAdams) arrives and reprimands him.
-In the house, a hard drive is reported to have been stolen.
+In a dream sequence, Velcoro (Colin Farrell) talks with his father, Eddie (Fred Ward), a retired police officer, at Felicia's (Yara Martinez) bar.
+A man dressed as Conway Twitty sings "The Rose" on stage.
+Eddie reprimands his son for failing to show his "grit."
+When Velcoro asks where they are, Eddie tells him he does not know, and that Velcoro was there first.

+In real life, Velcoro wakes up in Caspere's house with no major wounds from the bullets, as the shotgun was loaded with rubber-pelleted riot control police rounds.
+As he is tended to by medics, Bezzerides (Rachel McAdams) arrives and reprimands him for entering the scene without her.
+In the house, a webcam and a hard drive are reported to have been stolen.

-Semyon (Vince Vaughn) begins suffering erectile dysfunction, apparently from all the pressure from his workplace.
-He later meets with Velcoro, who demands to know if anyone knew about what would happen at Caspere's house but Semyon claims no knowledge.
-Bezzerides and Woodrugh (Taylor Kitsch) attempt to find a connection between Caspere and Mayor Chessani (Ritchie Coster), so they visit his mansion.
-They meet his trophy wife, Betty (Emily Rios), who spends her days intoxicated.
-They also meet her moody daughter and his problematic son, none of which provide them with any help.
+Meanwhile, Semyon (Vince Vaughn) begins suffering erectile dysfunction during an IVF clinic visit, with his mind occupied by thoughts surrounding Caspere's death and the land deal.
+He later meets with Velcoro at Felicia's bar; Velcoro demands to know if anyone knew about what was going to happen at Caspere's house, implying that Semyon set up Velcoro's attack, but Semyon claims no knowledge.
+Semyon then tells Velcoro that he worked with Caspere for the past few years, but does not mention the land deal.

+Bezzerides and Woodrugh (Taylor Kitsch) attempt to find a connection between Caspere and Mayor Chessani (Ritchie Coster), so they visit his Bel Air mansion.
+They meet his Slavic trophy wife, Veronica (Agnes Albright), who spends her days intoxicated.
+They also meet her moody stepdaughter, Betty (Emily Rios), and problematic stepson, Tony (Vinicius Zorin-Machado), a specialty event organizer.
+Nothing in the house provides Bezzerides and Woodrugh with any help.
 Chessani is angry about the encounter and threatens to remove them from the case.